In this country, you gotta make the money first. Then when you get the money, you get the power. Then when you get the power, then you get the women.

 Easily Forgiven: Although she initially plans to kill him, Cesca is rather quick to forgive Tony for killing Guido when it comes down to it.

 Executive Meddling: The studio forced a disclaimer at the start of the film denouncing gang activity, and forced a new ending to be filmed- the original shootout ending was abandoned for one in which Tony is arrested and tried for his crimes.
 Paul Muni was not present for the filming of this new ending.
-This alternate ending was present as an extra feature on the DVD.
+Fortunately, producer Howard Hughes fought to keep the original ending.
+The alternate ending was eventually included as an extra feature on the DVD.

 The 1983 film contains examples of the following tropes: